As our readers know, Vator has started a series called: When they were young.

 The three entreprenuers are scrappy and smart.
 They have built a very easy-to-use, fast growing service that taps several strong veins: user generated content, online advertising, wide proliferation of inexpensive digital video capture devices, and continued broadband adoption."

-Product, at 11 months: On December 15, YouTube officially becomes a corporation and comes out of beta.
+Product, at 11 months from founding, eight months from launch: On December 15, YouTube officially becomes a corporation and comes out of beta.

-Traction, at 11 months: In December 2005, YouTube is seeing 8 million videos a day.
+Traction, at 11 months from founding, eight months from launch: In December 2005, YouTube is seeing 8 million videos a day.

 The same month, the company sees its first viral hit with Lazy Sunday, an SNL Digital Short, featuring Andy Samburb and Chris Parnell rapping about eating cupcakes and going to see The Chronicles of Narnia.

-The video was viewed more than five million times on YouTube before NBC Universal forced the site to take it down over copyright infringement in February 2006.
+The video is viewed more than five million times on YouTube before NBC Universal forces the site to take it down over copyright infringement in February 2006.

 YouTube's Second Year ------

-Traction, at one year: By February of 2006 YouTube is serving up more than 15 million videos streamed per day, nearly 465 million videos streamed per month, with 20,000 videos being uploaded daily.
+Traction, at one year from founding, nine months from launch: By February of 2006 YouTube is serving up more than 15 million videos streamed per day, nearly 465 million videos streamed per month, with 20,000 videos being uploaded daily.

-Second funding, at one year and two months: In April 2006, YouTube raised $8 million in a Series B round from Sequoia and Artis Capital Management.
+Second funding, at one year and two months from founding, 11 months from launch: In April 2006, YouTube raised $8 million in a Series B round from Sequoia and Artis Capital Management.

-Product, at one year and three months: In May 2006, YouTube gives its users the abiliy to upload video via their mobile device.
+Product, at one year and three months from founding, 12 months from launch: In May 2006, YouTube gives its users the abiliy to upload video via their mobile device.

-Accolades, at one year and three months: YouTube is named as one of the Top 10 Best Products of 2006 by PC World Magazine.
+Accolades, at one year and three months from founding, 12 months from launch: YouTube is named as one of the Top 10 Best Products of 2006 by PC World Magazine.

-Content, at one year and four months: In June 2006, YouTube strikes a deal with NBC. allowing the site to shows clips of some of its TV shows, including Saturday Night Live" and The Tonight Show with Jay Leno.
+Content, at one year and four months from founding, one year and one month from launch: In June 2006, YouTube strikes a deal with NBC. allowing the site to shows clips of some of its TV shows, including Saturday Night Live" and The Tonight Show with Jay Leno.

-Traction, at one year and five months : In July 2006, YouTube reaches 100 million videos being viewed a day, with 65,000 videos uploaded.
+Traction, at one year and five months from founding, one year and two months from launch: In July 2006, YouTube reaches 100 million videos being viewed a day, with 65,000 videos uploaded.

-Monetization, at one year and six months: In August 2006, YouTube launches its first advertising concepts: Participatory Video Ads and Brand Channels.
+Monetization, at one year and six months from founding, one year and three months from launch: In August 2006, YouTube launches its first advertising concepts: Participatory Video Ads and Brand Channels.

 YouTube's first Brand Channel partner is Warner Bros.
 Records for Paris Hilton around her debut album, Paris.
 The Paris Hilton Channel is sponsored by Fox Broadcasting Company's Prison Break.